Marietta Brew Appiah-Oppong: Education

 Marietta started her education at the Tema Parents Association School and continued her secondary education at the St. Rose's Senior High (Akwatia) where she sat for the Ordinary Level Certificate (O level) and Advanced Level Certificate (A level).
 She later obtained her Bachelor of Laws (LLB) degree from the University of Ghana, Legon and her Professional Certificate to practice law from the Ghana School of Law, (Makola) in 1994.
 After that, she attended the Institute of Social Studies, Hague in the Netherlands, to pursue a graduate diploma in Law and Development.

 Career

 Appiah-Oppong has been a practising lawyer for over twenty years where she started her practice at Fugar and Co. law firm.
 She then moved to join Lithur Brew & Company in the year 2000 as a shareholder/director.
 As an experienced litigator, her expertise includes, but is not limited to, commercial law, transactions and general corporate advice.
 She is an Honorary Council member of the Ghana Association of Restructuring and Insolvency Advisors (GARIA).

 After several years of legal practice, she was appointed and acted as Attorney General and Minister of Justice of the Republic of Ghana from February 2013 until her tenure ended in January 2017.
-She returned to Lithur Brew & Company with a wealth of experience and deep understanding of public institutions and their workings.
+She returned to Lithur Brew & Company with experience regarding public institutions and their workings.